tidepool-org/data-analytics/get-donor-data/qualify-data/README.md

 * qualify.py

 ## dependencies:
+* get-donor-data virtual environment (see /data-analytics/readme.md for details)
 * requires that data is in the format output from the get-donor-data tools
 * requires a json file with qualifying criteria